If Jesus Rose from the Dead, then (#33) We Will Be Together Again

 We will have a resurrected body that will be like Jesus’ resurrected body.

-When Moses and Elijah met with Jesus, they were recognized by Peter as being in physical bodies for he offered to make tents for them.
+When Moses and Elijah met with Jesus, they were recognized by Peter as being in physical bodies.
+He offered to make tents for them.
 (Matthew 17:3-4)

 We are given another picture in Revelation: